 Sweetest Frappuccino at Starbucks

-That is the Caramel Ribbon Crunch Frappuccino Blended Beverage, it’s that little bit sweeter than the other frappuccinos but all of which are exceedingly sweet.
-Even the Strawberry flavour which has the least amount of sugar has 10 teaspoons of sugar in it.
-That’s insane!
+The Caramel Ribbon Crunch Frappuccino Blended Beverage is the sweetest frappuccino at Starbucks, it’s that little bit sweeter than the other frappuccinos but all of which are exceedingly sweet.
+Even the Strawberry flavor which has the least amount of sugar has 10 teaspoons of sugar in it.

 But this is the testament to the rule that the longer the name the sweeter it’s going to be.
-Caramele, vanilla, gut busting, teeth rotting, sugary frappuccino, coming this fall.
+Caramel, vanilla, gut-busting, teeth rotting, sugary frappuccino, coming this fall.

 I used to enjoy a sweet Starbucks but I have to say this is putting me off…